gagomes/ldd3/notes.md

 __Atomic bit operations__: _asm/bitops.h_.

 __Spin locks__: *spinlock_t*.
 To make sure spinlocks are not held for a long time, kernel preemption is disabled on the processor that holds the spinlock, which is enough on uniprocessor machines.
 Code should never sleep while holding a spinlock.
 If a thread attempts to acquire a spinlock it already held, it will deadlock.
-Therefore, an interrupt hanlder must disable local interrupts before obtaining a spinlock, to prevent itself from reentering and spinning on the lock.
-For the same reason, any code that shares locks with interrupt handlers must disable interrupts before obtaining spinlocks.
+Any code that shares locks with interrupt handlers must disable interrupts before obtaining spinlocks.
 Likewise, if data is shared between a process context and a bottom half, we must disable bottom halves, but can leave interrupts enabled.
 Because two tasklets of the same type never run simultaneously, there is no need to protect data used only within a single type of tasklet.
 If data is shared between two different tasklets, we must obtain a spinlock, but do not need to disable bottom halves because a tasklet never preempts another running tasklet on the same processor.
 With softirqs, spinlock is needed but still, disabling bottom halves is not.

 __Reader-writer spin locks__: *rwlock_t*.